Spread the love

 Conclusion

-Being here since 2015 has opened my eyes to East Nusa Tenggara and further, as I even managed to explore scuba diving at Alor Island and Raja Ampat during my active diving days.
+Being here since 2015 has opened my eyes to East Nusa Tenggara, and I have even managed to explore scuba diving at Alor Island and Raja Ampat during my active diving days.
 For the curious, you can read about my diving in Alor Island, a trip report similar to a bird trip report.

-I hope this article has given you the much-needed information for anyone planning to do birdwatching at Komodo National Park.
+I hope this article has provided you with the necessary information for anyone planning to engage in birdwatching at Komodo National Park.
 Also, my last trip here was back in 2018; therefore, I believe it is time to make a proper birding trip to Komodo Island soon.

 Leave a Reply